cs544-wisc/s23/p3/README.md

 The `worker` service should just start a datanode.

+**Note:** in this project, you will run your JupyterLab server inside a container; you can use the web interface and SSH tunneling for development.
+We're using this approach because then your code can run in the cs544net and easily communicate with the HDFS processes.
+  Even if you normally use VSCode, it will be difficult to do so for this project (unless you can find a way to use it to connect to the container -- the 544 team does not know a way).

 Here are some example commands that you can use for inspiration when writing your .sh files (you'll probably need to modify them):